TashaTJ/birthday-book-v2/README.md

 ## Site Aims

-* To provide the user with a simple app that allows them to find contact's birthdays quickly
+* To provide the user with a simple app that allows them to find contact's birthday's quickly
 * To create an app the user is more than happy to return to based on ease of use and functionality
 * To provide an interactive experience that's easy to navigate and understand
 * To provide a clear and appropriate response to any user inputs